 By submitting this form, you consent to receive messages from Sullivan + Strumpf.
 Message frequency varies.
 You can unsubscribe at any time by replying STOP or clicking the unsubscribe link (where available) in one of our messages.

 Gregory Hodge is an Australian artist based in Paris, France.
-His paintings oscillate between abstraction and figuration, layering personal source material with painterly gestural marks and obscured motifs of foliage, interiors and architecture.
+His paintings oscillate between abstraction and figuration, layering personal source material with painterly gestural marks and obscured motifs of architecture, interiors and foliage.

-Gregory Hodge has completed international residencies at the Cité Internationale des Arts Paris (2019-2020); The British School at Rome (2015); and Basso Berlin (2011).
+Gregory Hodge has completed international residencies at the Cité Internationale des Arts Paris (2019-2020 and 2024); The British School at Rome (2015); and Basso Berlin (2011).
 He holds a PhD from the Australian National University Canberra School of Art (2016).
 Hodge has been a finalist in numerous prizes including the Wynne Prize, Art Gallery of NSW (2023); Bendigo Art Gallery’s Arthur Guy Memorial Prize (2019); The Geelong Art Prize (2018); and the Sulman Prize, Art Gallery of NSW (2016) (2017).
-His work is held in a number of permanent collections including the National Gallery of Australia, The Wollongong Art Gallery, The A.C.T Legislative Assembly, and the Australian National University.
-He currently lives and works in Paris, France.
+His work is held in several permanent collections including the National Gallery of Australia; The Wollongong Art Gallery; The A.C.T Legislative Assembly; and the Australian National University.

 Sullivan+Strumpf acknowledge the Indigenous People of this land, the traditional custodians on whose Country we work, live and learn.
 We pay respect to Elders, past and present, and recognise their continued connection to culture, land, waters and community.